cabouelw/codewise.ai/README.md

 ## 📞 Support

-For support, email hello@codewise.ai or create an issue in the repository.
+For support, email hello@codewise-ai.vercel.app or create an issue in the repository.

 ---

 Built with ❤️ using Next.js and Tailwind CSS

-# codewise.ai
+# codewise-ai.vercel.app